Safeguarding & Empowering Families with Food Allergies

 Long before marriage and kids, I had the desire to help children.
 As to what extent, I didn’t know.
 I just wanted to help children, millions of them all over the world.
 On July 6, 2002, I gave birth to the most precious baby boy who had a laugh that uplifted my soul.
 I named him Tristan.
 Little did I know he would be the start of my journey.
 I grew up in a family with no food allergies and no environmental allergies.
 Our skin was smooth as silk, our appetite as normal as the next kid, and our kitchen cabinet void of any allergy medications.
 The word “allergy” was never even muttered in my house.

 When my son was three years old, I gave him a piece of toast with peanut butter.
 A minute later, he handed the toast back to me and he had hives all over his face.
-I didn’t know anything about hives.
-I just looked at him and thought he must be allergic to peanut butter.
-I didn’t feel any urgency to rush him to the ER because I didn’t know the magnitude of its consequence.
-Luckily, the hives dissipated, so I didn’t think of it again.
+That moment I knew he had peanut allergies.

 It wasn’t until we moved to Virginia that my life changed in so many directions.
 Tristan was four years old and I also had a five-month-old baby girl.
-I found a new pediatrician who tested Tristan for allergies because he had eczema.
-That’s when I found out he had food allergies.
 I was given an EpiPen, but I still didn’t feel the consequence because Tristan looked fine and acted like any other boy.
-However, when he was five years old, he came home from school scratching his arms.
-At first, I thought it was his eczema bothering him again, so I applied cortisone.
-After a few days of constant scratching, I noticed how voracious his scratching would get and how uncomfortable he was feeling.
-At that point, I knew something was wrong.
+However, when he was five years old, I knew something was wrong as his eczema became worse.

 I found an amazing woman online who wrote a book about eczema and how she had healed her body of it.
 She became instrumental in my learning.
 She was patient with me and gave me unlimited coaching whenever I needed to talk to her.
 I will be forever grateful to her for propelling me to learn more about food and its healing properties.